karagol-taner/HGVS-missense-variants-to-FASTA/README.md

 ### Usage
 1. Follow the prompts to input the required information, including the protein/gene name, wild-type sequence, variant notations, and the desired filename for the output FASTA file.
 For running the Python script:
-    - Option 1 (for all platforms): Install the package via pip, and use the command HGSVtoFASTA directly:
+    - Option 1 (RECOMMENDED, for all platforms): Install the package via pip, and use the command HGSVtoFASTA directly:
       ```
       pip install HGVStoFASTA
       HGVStoFASTA